Does Sex Hurt? The Cause You Haven’t Considered

 Another factor that is often overlooked is the impact of societal and cultural norms.
 In many societies, there is a stigma surrounding sex and a lack of open discussion about it.
 This can lead to feelings of shame, guilt, and anxiety about sexual experiences.
 These negative emotions can cause individuals to tense up and experience pain during sex, as well as hinder their ability to communicate with their partner.

-It is also important to note that inadequate sexual education can contribute to the perpetuation of harmful societal beliefs and myths about sex.
-For example, the belief that sex should be painful for women or that men are always ready for sex can lead to individuals feeling abnormal or broken if they experience pain during intercourse.
-These harmful beliefs can further perpetuate feelings of shame and discouragement from seeking help or talking about their pain.
+Inadequate sexual education can also contribute to the perpetuation of harmful societal beliefs and myths about sex, which can lead to painful sex.
+For example, the belief that sex should be painful for women is a harmful myth that can cause individuals to feel abnormal or broken if they experience pain during intercourse.
+This belief can discourage individuals from seeking help and can perpetuate feelings of shame and embarrassment.
+Similarly, the belief that men are always ready for sex can lead to individuals feeling inadequate or ashamed if they experience difficulty becoming aroused or maintaining an erection, which can cause pain and discomfort during intercourse.

 Was this helpful?